domwakeling/gatsby-auth-test/README.md

 - [x] logic to add/remove racer from database
 - [ ] styling for inputs
 - [ ] JWT validation where appropriate
-- [ ] ensure that add racer and add/remove booking work when attached to the main DB
+- [x] ensure that add racer and add/remove booking work when attached to the main DB
+- [ ] (minimal) code re-factoring _don't want to go nuts with this, but where possible make sure that the logic for a component is contained within the component rather than adding to the length of the `<page>.js` file_
 - [ ] acid test: ensure that an active install on Netlify switches the dates correctly when a Tuesday or Friday finishes (burnt considerably on some issues with calendars on the main Bowles site over this, and don't want to have it happen again ...)